llGuy/llGuy.github.io/_posts/2019-1-1-reflections.md

 # Screen Space Reflections

 This was quite hard to implement mostly because there isn't many documentation on how to properly implement SSR.
-The best I found was this : http://imanolfotia.com/blog/update/2017/03/11/ScreenSpaceReflections.html
+The best I found was [this](http://imanolfotia.com/blog/update/2017/03/11/ScreenSpaceReflections.html)

 However, I honestly found it quite confusing as some things don't really line up (I even asked a question just to be sure are something specific).